Before you head to a casino

 Here’s the catch: RTP measures the return over the lifetime of the machine ON AVERAGE.
 Those two words at the end are important.
 If you go a casino and play a 25¢ slot with an RTP of 96.27%, there’s no guarantee you will get 96.27% back or even anything at all.

 ANECDOTE: At Circus Circus in Las Vegas, we played the “guaranteed 97.4% RTP” coin slots.
 We literally got nothing back, not even a line hit.
-I’ll admit that we didn’t play for long because we grew tired of losing and feeding coins into the machine, but no one else that was playing in that bank of machines was winning either.
+I’ll admit that we didn’t play for long because we got tired of losing, but no one else that was playing in that bank of machines was winning either.

 American Casino Guide has an excellent listing of slot payback statistics by state.

-FYI: Nevada requires slot machines to pay a minimum of 75% back (see image below), but most casinos pay back significantly more because they compete against each other.
+FYI: Nevada requires slot machines to pay a minimum of 75% back (see image below), but most casinos pay back significantly more—often 90% or higher—because they all compete.

 Find A Slot